A First-Timer's Checklist

 Brakes: Do they feel sharp and responsive, or spongy?
 Does the car pull to one side when you brake hard?

 Steering & Suspension: Does the car handle smoothly?
 Listen for clunking noises when going over bumps.
+Note the steering alignment and ease of handling.

 8. Check for a Valid Inspection Certificate